Business Rules (Master Data Services)

 Business rules can be based on specific attribute values (for example, take action if Color=Blue), or when attribute values change (for example, take action if the value of the Color attribute changes).
 For more information about tracking non-specific changes, see Change Tracking (Master Data Services).

 To use business rules you must first create and publish your rules, then apply the published rules to data.
 You can apply rules to subsets of data or to all data for a version by validating the version.
 A version cannot be committed until all attributes pass business rule validation.

 If a user attempts to add an attribute value that doesn’t pass business rule validation, the value can still be saved.
-You can review and correct validation issues, which are displayed in Master Data Manager.
+You can review and correct validation issues, which are displayed in Master Data Services.